SamHParker/Delta-Hedging-Simulator/README.md

     std_PnLs.append(PnL.std(ddof=1))
     se_PnLs.append(PnL.std(ddof=1)/np.sqrt(num_paths))

-PnL.mean() automatically calculates the mean PnL and std_PnLs.append(PnL.std(ddof=1)) calculates the standard deviation of PnLs accross all paths for a given realised volatility value. se_PnLs is the sampling error which is calculated by dividing the standard deviatiion by the square root of the number of paths ($\frac{\sigma}{\sqrt{n}}$).
+PnL.mean() automatically calculates the mean PnL and std_PnLs.append(PnL.std(ddof=1)) calculates the standard deviation of PnLs across all paths for a given realised volatility value. se_PnLs is the sampling error which is calculated by dividing the standard deviation of path PnL's by the square root of the number of paths ($\frac{\sigma}{\sqrt{n}}$).
 If we have a large standard deviation for a small sample size of PnL's, then we can increase num_paths for a smaller sampling error, thus a greater certainty in our calculation for mean PnL's.
+It's also optimal to increase num_steps as much as possible to replicate continuous hedging as closely as possible.
+There is a theoretical maximum possible profit for a minimum hedging error for a given path due to delta hedging and this limit is reached as $\lim_{\Delta t \to 0}$.

 For better analysis of results, we fix a matrix of randomly generated numbers on a standard normal distribution before the loop: